felixsuarez0727/demo-faster-whisper/README.md

 # 🤖 Whisper Transcription

 This Python script utilizes the [faster-whisper](https://github.com/SYSTRAN/faster-whisper) package for transcribing audio files using the Whisper model.
-The faster-whisper package is a reimplementation of OpenAI's Whisper model using CTranslate2.[OpenAI's Whisper model](https://github.com/openai/whisper) is an advanced implementation of Automatic Speech Recognition (ASR).
+The faster-whisper package is a reimplementation of OpenAI's Whisper model using CTranslate2.
+[OpenAI's Whisper model](https://github.com/openai/whisper) is an advanced implementation of Automatic Speech Recognition (ASR).
 It employs modern deep learning techniques to accurately transcribe human speech into text.
 Whisper has been trained on a large amount of high-quality audio data, enabling it to recognize a wide range of dialects and accents.
 Its accuracy and speed make it ideal for real-time transcription applications.

 ## 🛠️Prerequisites